-DNA is double stranded molecule with the "direction" of each strand specified by looking at the geometry of the sugars that make up its backbone (see Figure 1.3).
+DNA is double stranded molecule with the "direction" of each strand specified by looking at the geometry of the sugars that make up its backbone (see Figure 1.5).
 The complementary strands of DNA are composed of a sequence of nucleotides that consist of a sugar molecule (deoxyribose) bound to one of 4 bases: adenine (A), cytocine (C), guanine (G) and thymine (T).
 The coding strand (by convention the top row of a DNA sequence when it is written in text form) is specified from the 5' end of the DNA to the 3' end of the DNA.
 (As described briefly in Appendix A, 5' and 3' refer to carbon locations on the deoxyribose backbone that are involved in linking together the nucleotides that make up DNA.)
-The DNA that encodes 1.2.
-DYNAMICS AND CONTROL IN THE CELL proteins consists of a promoter region, regulator regions (described in more detail below), a coding region and a termination region (see Figure 1.4).
+The DNA that encodes proteins consists of a promoter region, regulator regions (described in more detail below), a coding region and a termination region (see Figure 1.6).
+We informally refer to this entire sequence of DNA as a gene.